broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

 # 1.1.0
-2021-08-19 (Date of Last Commit)
+2021-09-16 (Date of Last Commit)

-* Removed Single sample pipeline and changed the wdl tasks to run multiple samples in the same VM.
+* Removed the Smart-seq2 Single Nucleus workflow (SmartSeq2SingleNucleus.wdl) and changed the workflow tasks to run multiple samples in the same VM
+* Renamed the StarAlignFastq.StarAlignFastqPairedEnd task to StarAlign.StarAlignFastqMultisample

 # 1.0.4
 2021-09-10 (Date of Last Commit)